seriousname-90/20MinCoach/README.md

   - `BaseModel.ts` - Abstract base class for all models
   - `User.ts`, `Coach.ts`, `SessionRequest.ts`, `Earning.ts` - Domain models
   - `index.ts` - Barrel exports

+  All models should extend the `BaseModel` class to inherit the audit fields and `toJSON()` method.
+Override `toJSON()` method to add the structure of the model created, this is important for logging and error handling purposes.

 ---
 ### 2.4. **Middleware Layer** (`/src/middleware`)
 Intercept and process requests/responses